Jackabiddle/db-timebanking-app/README.md

 - Users can log into their account
 - Logged in users can log out of their account
 - The main page of the app shows:
-  - A set of statistics - total distance, total duration, and average speed across all jogs
+  - A set of statistics - total number of hours banked, total number of tasks , and average speed across all jogs
   - A 'add new jogging time' button
   - A list of every previous jogging time